KEEPING SENIORS IN THEIR HOMES

 REPRESENTATION IN HOUSING COURT

-The housing unit also provides financial literacy services to seniors who want to stay in their home, but are unsure whether it is affordable.
-A paralegal in the unit can assist clients with developing budgets and provide information on programs and benefits that can help with affordability, as well as assist with applications for funds needed for home repairs and accommodations in the home.
-Living on a fixed income can make housing decisions very daunting.
-LSED’s Housing Unit will help you understand your options for staying in your home or apartment.
+We also provide financial literacy services to seniors who want to stay in their home, but are unsure whether it is affordable.
+A paralegal can assist with budgeting, applications for funding, and may provide information on available benefits.
+We can help you understand your options for staying in your home or apartment.

 If you are a tenant, there are two types of notices you can receive that demand you vacate your apartment.
 The first is a 30 day Notice to Quit.
 This means that your landlord has elected to terminate your tenancy and has demanded that you vacate the premises within the time period stated in the notice.